We’ll be keeping this page updated.

-There are quite a few 2018 co-ops that we still need to play, so there’s a good chance this list will change.
-Okay, let’s get to it… Here are my group’s Top 10 Cooperative Board Games of 2018!
+There are quite a few 2018 co-ops that my group still needs to play, so there’s a good chance this list will change.
+Okay, let’s get to the Top 10 Cooperative Board Games of 2018!

 Menara was one of the biggest surprises of the year for me because the designers found a way to make a cooperative dexterity game that has plenty of replay value.
 Working as a team to figure out how to rebuild the ancient temple is both challenging and entertaining.
 It’s more of a gamer’s game than a party-style dexterity game, which is great.

 Stuffed Fables is a storytelling game with excellent writing, but it’s much more than that.
 Each page of the adventure book will give you new rules to learn and new challenges that you will need to deal with.
 It’s a game that’s ideal for parents who want to play through a game with their kids, but a lot of adult gaming groups have enjoyed it as well.

 8. Now Boarding